 - Choose or refuse life-sustaining and other medical treatment on your behalf

-- Agree to and then stop treatment if your health does not improve
+- Agree to and then stop treatment if your health does not improve or if the treatment is causing problems

 - Access and release your medical records